RareByteStream/RareByteStream/README.md

 ## Proficiencies:
-* EcmaScript 6+ in browsers and nodejs. ( Expert, i can hack or implement any library if the time is given. )
+* EcmaScript 6+ in browsers and nodejs. ( Expert. i can hack or implement any library if the time is given. ).
 * Bash for scripting/devops. ( Intermediate.
-Good essential level command of basic language features and linux utilities that can be used with it. )
+Good essential level command of basic language features and linux utilities that can be used with it. ).
 * Java ( Beginner.
-Only some experience with configuring jvm and developing GUIs with JavaFX )
+Only some experience with configuring jvm and developing GUIs with JavaFX ).
 * Python ( Beginner to Intermediate depending on the task.
-Only some essential command of basic language features and patterns. )
+Only some essential command of basic language features and patterns. ).

 ## Pursuits/Goals ( Long Term ):